Flaagrah/Deep_Learning/DataScienceBowl/src/README.md

+Disclaimer:

+	Set workspace to <workspace>/DataScienceBowl/src.
+This program trains a model indefinitely.
+In order to create a submission file, Change the line in model.py to trainModel(False, True) and run it.
+To continue training, change it to trainModel(True, False).
+	Testing creates a submission.csv file under the src folder which can be submitted to https://www.kaggle.com/c/data-science-bowl-2018.

 Introduction:

 	This project is based on the Kaggle competition "Data Science Bowl 2018".
 The goal of the competition was to detect nuclei within images.